300 Jay Street

 What is COVID-19 Impact to Loans?

-Please contact the Federal Work Study coordinator Ms. Hall at HHall@citytech.cuny.edu for any questions.
+If you require additional assistance please contact the Federal Work Study coordinator Ms. Hall at HHall@citytech.cuny.edu for any questions.

 If my family is financially impacted by the COVID-19 crisis, can I request a change to my financial aid for the 2020-2021 academic year?